Terri Kozlowski

 Peaks and valleys are a part of life.
 While some can return to the mountaintop more nimble, stronger than before, and prepared to face the next challenge, many get stranded in the valleys.
 What separates people who seem to be stuck in the valley from those who have more mountaintop moments?
 You risk getting stuck in the valley if you don’t make constant, meticulous, conscious attempts to renew yourself.

 Transparency was once a term that mostly related to visibility.
 The word transparency may seem straightforward, but it’s anything but simple.
 Its extraordinary power resides in its capacity to reveal intentions, feelings, and facts.
-In other words, accepting your authenticity.
+Accepting your authenticity.

 As we allow our authentic self to emerge and learn to better communicate with others, we let human connections occur.
 Connecting with others is the next step in our evolution of authenticity.